sitebay/docs/articles/guides/tools-reference/basics/basic-wp-cli-commands/index.md

 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2024-04-04
 modified_by:
-  name: Site Bay
+  name: SiteBay
 published: 2024-03-04
 title: 'basic-wp-cli-commands'
-authors: ["Site Bay"]
+authors: ["SiteBay"]
 ---
 # Basic WP-CLI Commands

 When managing a WordPress site, using the command line can make tasks quicker and easier.
 WP-CLI, or WordPress Command Line Interface, is a powerful tool that helps you manage your WordPress sites without using the web browser.
 Whether you're looking to add a new user, change your password, or install plugins, here's how you can do it using WP-CLI.

 ## Code Server
-Go to your My Site Bay site's dashboard to try these out
+Go to your My SiteBay site's dashboard to try these out

-If you aren't on Site Bay, you need to install wp-cli first on your local machine
+If you aren't on SiteBay, you need to install wp-cli first on your local machine
-## Installation (Non Site Bay Users)
+## Installation (Non SiteBay Users)
 Make sure you have it installed on your local development machine or hosting environment.
 You can install WP-CLI by following the instructions on the [official website](https://wp-cli.org/).
-(This is preinstalled on Site Bay Code Server)
+(This is preinstalled on SiteBay Code Server)

 ## Adding or Changing a User